 There are many built-in templates you can use but you can also create a guideline for this purpose to create customized and branded layout with an email builder.

-If you want to jump right into building your newsletter template, come and join our early testers, and choose from our free template collection in this professional email template builder, designer & editor.
+If you want to jump right into building your newsletter template, come and join thousands of happy Chamaileon users.
+Choose from a free template collection in this professional email template builder, designer & editor.

 First of all, you need to decide whether you want to send Plain text or HTML emails.